Cornelius N. Grove

 Cornelius began his professional career as a secondary school history teacher and guidance counselor in White Plains, New York.
 After three years, he joined Harcourt Brace & World Publishing Company as an editor and writer.
-Following similar work for a small publishing firm, he became a technical writer, developing computer software engineers' manuals at the IBM Corporation.
+Following similar work for a small publishing firm, he became a technical writer, developing engineers' manuals at the IBM Corporation.

 In 1978, Cornelius joined AFS Intercultural Programs as director of its research and program development functions, a position he held for 11 years.
-During this period, his research concentrated on understanding (1) the adjustment process of sojourners and (2) the learning and personal growth of sojourners. ("Sojourners" designates individuals who live in an unfamiliar culture for an extended period of time.)
-He published many professional articles including, with co-author Prof. Ingemar Torbiörn of the University of Stockholm, "A New Conceptualization of Intercultural Adjustment and the Goals of Training," International Journal of Intercultural Relations (1985); this won two major awards for excellence and has since been republished several times.
+During this period, his research concentrated on understanding (1) the adjustment process of sojourners and (2) the learning and personal growth of sojourners.
+He published many professional articles including, with co-author Prof. Ingemar Torbiörn of the University of Stockholm, A New Conceptualization of Intercultural Adjustment and the Goals of Training, which won two major awards for excellence and has been republished several times.

-Cornelius has a career-long interest in worldwide differences in presentation styles as found in classrooms, training rooms, and formal meetings.
-His research has led to a business-oriented, two-day training event, "Dr. Grove's Toolkit for Effective Presentations to Nationally Mixed Audiences, which has been delivered for global corporations, government agencies, and at the Summer Institute for Intercultural Communication.
-At a conference in Singapore in October 2005, he presented a major paper, "Understanding the Two Instructional Style Prototypes: Pathways to Success in Internationally Diverse Classrooms" (read), published in Singapore in November 2006.
+Cornelius has a career-long interest in worldwide differences in presentation styles as found in school classrooms and business training rooms.
+His research findings are summarized in the form of a 12-item interactive quiz.
+His research led to a business-oriented, two-day training event, "Dr. Grove's Toolkit for Effective Presentations to Nationally Mixed Audiences, which has been delivered for global corporations and government agencies.
+At a conference in Singapore in October 2005, he presented a major paper, Understanding the Two Instructional Style Prototypes: Pathways to Success in Internationally Diverse Classrooms.

 During 2007, Cornelius's research interest took a different direction: In June 2013, Rowman & Littlefield published his book, The Aptitude Myth: How an Ancient Belief Came to Undermine Children's Learning Today, in which Cornelius reveals from a historical perspective (600 B.C.E. to 1926) why many Americans tend to think about children's learning in a way that highlights their innate, fixed abilities while deëmphasizing effort and perseverance as a path to learning mastery.
-For more information, visit TheAptitudeMyth.info; or, click here to read an interview with Cornelius at EducationNews.org.
+For more information, visit TheAptitudeMyth.info.

 Connect with Cornelius via email@example.com, or via Linked-in ("Cornelius N. Grove").

 Willa Zakin Hallowell has dedicated her life to understanding people and societies different from her own.
 A native of New York City, her fascination began during her many extended sojourns in France throughout her childhood.
-She is fluent in French, conversant in Italian, and has studied Portuguese, Spanish, and Persian.
+She is fluent in French, conversant in Italian, and has studied Portuguese, Spanish, and Farsi.
 Willa believes that flexibility, openness, and the ability to put oneself in the place of others are essential to bridging differences.

 Willa's interest in other cultures led her to pursue a master's in anthropology from the City University of New York.
 After several years of teaching anthropology at the university level, Willa left academia to engage more directly with other cultures – as a photographer.
 Her photographic work, much of it culture-related, allowed her to live among and document the ways of life of the Cuna Indians of Panama, French peasants, and Louisiana Cajuns, among others.
 In addition to photojournalism, Willa's photographic assignments included advertising, fashion, public relations, and portraiture.
 Her clients were large corporations as well as magazines.
 She also taught a popular travel photography workshop at the American Museum of Natural History in New York.

-Willa has been coaching business leaders for over 15 years.
+Willa has been coaching business leaders for over 20 years.
 Her formal development as a coach includes all the foundational courses offered by Coaches Training Institute and several courses offered by the Newfield Network.
 Then, in April 2013, she completed the intensely demanding, year-long, professional coaching course given by New Ventures West and is proud to now be a "Certified Integral Coach."
 She believes that NVW's approach to coaching provides the most effective path towards each coachee's transformative change by engaging the whole person: mind, body, heart, and spirit.
-She continues to be engaged in New Ventures West activities and networks.
+She continues to be involved in New Ventures West activities and networks.
 Her role at the nexus of GROVEWELL's global community similarly affords her the privilege of collaborating with, and learning from, "worldwise" senior professionals from a multitude of cultures.